FrancescaPascalau/bloom-filter/README.md

-# Bloom Filter - The probabilistic data structure
+# Bloom Filter - probabilistic data structure

 **Bloom filter** is a highly space-efficient probabilistic data structure designed to check the set membership.
 The price paid for this efficiency is that a Bloom filter is a probabilistic data structure: